richardkorneisel/richardkorneisel.github.io/readme.md

 ## Instructions

-Create a personal portfolio page and deploy it to [Github pages](https://pages.github.com/).
+Create a personal portfolio page and deploy it to [GitHub pages](https://pages.github.com/).
 Please refer to the documentation on GitHub for detailed instructions.

 ## Requirements